 COGS 15.
 What the *#!?: An Uncensored Introduction to Language (4)

 This course uses the study of swearing to introduce topics in language: how children learn it, why it changes over time, and how people pronounce and understand it.
 Students who believe they could be offended by the study of swearing and other taboo language might not find this course appropriate for them.

 Introduction to the organization and functions of the nervous system.
 Topics include molecular, cellular, developmental, systems, and behavioral neurobiology.
 Specifically, structure and function of neurons, peripheral and central nervous systems, sensory, motor, and control systems, learning and memory mechanisms.
-(Students may not receive credit for both Biology 12 and Cognitive Science 17.
+(Students may not receive credit for both BILD12 and COGS 17.
 This course fulfills general-education requirements for Marshall and Roosevelt Colleges as well as Warren by petition.)

-The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
-Freshman seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.
+The First-year Student Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+First-year Student seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students, with preference given to entering first-year students.